-This page is to share our island retreat with you, you artists and creative people who visit my site.
-It takes a special someone to choose to live or vacation here.
+This page is to share our island retreat with you, you artists and creative people who visit my site as well as anyone looking for a unique property.

 Our tenure started with four acres of wilderness on a small island less than a mile from Orcas in 1989.
 After two summers of camping we built a very a small cabin with a loft, no inside running water or electricity but warm and dry.
 That was so wonderful, plans were adjusted and Jeffrey and I moved to Obstruction full time, working with the property to build our home.

 The 220 acre island was platted in the 1960’s with 48 lots, 2-5 acres, all with waterfront (we have 386′).
 The properties stretch from the water to the center.
 Utilities, – water, power, phone lines- are buried along the back of the properties.
 This easement has become a de facto road that circles about 70 wilderness acres that is shared.
 Walking trails crisscross the mossy floor.